Grammarly Review [Is It The Best Grammar Tool For Writers?]

 NOTE: The Grammarly MS Word add-on is a premium feature.
 Click here to get the Grammarly MS Word add-on now.

 Other noteworthy apps are Grammarly native apps such as the Grammarly desktop software for Windows.
-This software is useful to use Grammarly directly from the desktop and outlook.
+This software is useful for using Grammarly directly from the desktop and Outlook.

 Using Grammarly’s Word Add-on is pretty simple and straightforward – just install it, and it’ll synchronize with your Microsoft Word.
-When you want to check your writing, simply click on the Grammarly tab on the upper left corner of MS Word as you can see below:
+When you want to check your writing, simply click on the Grammarly tab in the upper left corner of MS Word, as you can see below: